As virus spreads in jails and prisons, correctional officers fear for themselves and their loved ones

 It is a worry shared by health-care professionals, police officers, firefighters, grocery store employees and other essential workers.
 While they are concerned about contracting the virus at work, an even greater fear is spreading it to loved ones.

 The couple cannot be certain how the virus entered their home.
-Until her illness, Robin-Hudson was a general manager for an IHOP restaurant in Arlington.
+Until her illness, Robin-Hudson was a general manager for an IHOP restaurant in Arlington, Va.

 Still, Hudson, who believes he contracted the virus at work, remains guilt-ridden as they slowly recover.
 As inmates became sick with what everyone thought was the flu, Hudson escorted many of them to the infirmary.
 Then he developed a cough.